Guide

 Bed and ISA: moving investments into an ISA

-If you hold dividend-paying investments outside an ISA, you can consider a Bed and ISA strategy: selling the investment outside the ISA and immediately repurchasing it inside an ISA.
+If you hold dividend-paying shares outside an ISA, a Bed and ISA is worth considering: sell outside the ISA and immediately repurchase inside.
 Future dividends and gains on those holdings then become tax-free.

-The sale may trigger a Capital Gains Tax liability if the investment has grown — so the CGT position should be reviewed before proceeding.
-You can transfer up to £20,000 per year (the ISA allowance) in this way.
-Spouses and civil partners each have their own £20,000 ISA allowance, so a couple can shelter up to £40,000 per year in ISAs.
+The sale can trigger a CGT liability if the investment has grown, so check that before proceeding.
+You can move up to £20,000 per year this way.
+Spouses and civil partners each have their own £20,000 allowance, so a couple can shelter up to £40,000 per year.

 Calculate tax on dividends outside your ISA